 IX.
 Further information on the practical application of the provisions of article 4

 Regarding the practical application of the provisions, the reader is referred to the general text above.
 There has not yet been established any statistics on the number of requests for information the public administration as a whole receives that concern environmental information.
-However, the Ministry of the Environment’s statistics for 2012 show that it received about 3,644 requests for information under the Freedom of Information Act and provided access to 1,349 documents (37,02 per cent) .
-699 requests for access to documents were rejected (19,18 % of the total amount of documents requested).
+However, the Ministry of the Environment’s statistics for 2015 show that it received 1088 requests for information concerning 2780 documents provided access to 2405 documents and refused access to 375 documents (13,4 %) .
 In about 90 per cent of the cases the information requested was provided within 1-3 days.
+The statistics do not separate between general requests for information and requests concerning environmental information and consequently does not provide information on the distribution of information requests between the two categories.

-The following requests for access to environmental information received by the Ministry of the Environment were rejected and appealed to the Parliamentary Ombudsman i 2011:
+A request for access to environmental information rejected by the Ministry of the Environment and appealed to the Parliamentary Ombudsman is being considered by the Compliance Committee of the Aarhus Convention (ACCC/C/2013/93):